MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 A Gaussian Process is a random process comprising of a collection of random variables such that the joint probability distribution of every subset of these random variables is normally distributed.
 Intuitively, a Gaussian Process can be thought of a possibly infinite set of normally distributed variables that excel at efficient and effective summarization of a large number of functions and smooth transitions as more data is available to the model.

+There are two important details that describe a particular Gaussian Process: __Mean Function__ dictating the mean or centeredness of the individual random variables and the __Covariance Matrix__ that dictates the shape.

-An important aspect of defining a Gaussian Process is the __Kernel__ that controls the shape of the function at specific points.
+An important aspect of defining a Gaussian Process is the __Kernel__ that controls the shape of the function at specific points by changing the Covariance Matrix based on the definition and the parameters supplied.
 The kernel I have implemented is called the "Squared Exponential Kernel" or "Gaussian Kernel" and has two parameters that control the smoothness of the function via a length parameter and vertical variation via a variance parameter.

 The code of this function looks like the following where ``left`` and ``right`` are the two points for which we get details about the shape of the function at hand.